At a glance: Set up recording for different Google Ads accounts so traffic gets attributed correctly.

 There are two options for conversion recording:

-Common for when there are different teams within the same company, E.g. Google Ads account per geo region in the same company.
+Common for when there are different teams within the same company, for example, Google Ads account per geo region in the same company.

 - Subaccounts manage own recording

-Common for accounts that are not connected except for a single entity serving them, E.g. one agency serving different advertiser client accounts.
+Common for accounts that are not connected except for a single entity serving them, for example, one agency serving different advertiser client accounts.

 Importing the conversions, in this case, needs to be done with every subaccount separately.
 AppsFlyer records a single link ID per app, so for mobile recording, the MCC or advertiser must share the link ID with the subaccounts.